SkoolNotes/Taproot/2020HIST201/KBUnitOneEssayPlanning.md

 it allows us to say things that threaten the state lead to state making, effectively :)

 The nesscecity for the state leads to its creating.
-Ie. if the state gets hit, and its power is decreased, the cause of the hit can still be counted as an equivalent to
+Ie. if the state gets hit, and its power is decreased, the cause of the hit can still be counted as an equivalent to war-making.

+==</1AM-jots!>==